ubcemergingmedialab/Soil-topARgraphy/README.md

 Augmented Reality (AR) is a technology that overlays digital enhancements on top of existing reality, in this case through your phone like in Pokémon GO.
 With AR, different soil orders are shown within one real-life terrain across different parts of topography.
 We chose an area just north of Kamloops, BC as an example of the terrain model since the region is characterized by a great diversity of soil types.
 ## Description
 With the Soil TopARgraphy app, which allows viewing and manipulating a terrain model, APBI 200 students will learn how topography impacts distribution of soil orders through its effects on microclimate (i.e. temperature and water).
-Students will be able to view the terrain model with a color-coded height map (Image 1) or a photorealistic satellite image (Image 2).
-Furthermore, students can tap on flags to read about different soil orders, see images, watch a video, and take a self-study quiz to review their understanding (Image 3 and 4).
+Students will be able to view the terrain model with a color-coded height map or a photorealistic satellite image.
+Furthermore, students can tap on flags to read about different soil orders, see images, watch a video, and take a self-study quiz to review their understanding.

 <img src="http://eml.ubc.ca/files/2018/05/topar-1-1.png" width="50%" height="50%" style="display:block;margin:0 auto">

 ## Platform: Android and iOS